-With the quiet winter we have been having and the spring like weather we will be experiencing this week, it’s a great time for getting your spring gardening under way.
+With the quiet winter we have been having, it’s a great time for getting your spring gardening under way.

 - Order perennial plants and bulbs now for cut flowers this summer.
 Particularly good choices are phlox, daisies, coreopsis, asters and lilies.